davidngu3/flexbot/README.md

 # flexbot
-A Discord bot that helps you gather tonight's flex game :devil:
+A Discord bot that helps you gather tonight's flex game